 In a table similar to table 1 below, provide estimates of the central tendency for fibrinogen levels within groups having CRP of 1, 2, 3, 4, 6, 8, 9, and 12 mg/L. (Make clear what summary measure is being estimated).

 See results in table 1 below.

+Grading: 4/5 (-1 for rounding and not reporting to 2 significant digits).

 Repeat problem 3, except perform a statistical analysis evaluating an association between the geometric mean fibrinogen across groups defined by CRP, modeling CRP as a continuous, log transformed random variable.
 (For the purpose of this problem in this homework, replace all observations of CRP=0 with CRP=0.5.)

 Methods: Linear regression analysis assuming unequal variances was performed using CRP level (continuous, log transformed) as the predictor variable and geometric mean fibrinogen level as the outcome variable.
 It was also used to generate 95% confidence intervals for the slope and y-intercept of the regression model.
+See above comments on Methods.

 Provide an interpretation of the estimated intercept from the fitted regression model as it pertains to fibrinogen levels.

+Grading: 5/5

 The y-intercept of the regression model gives a geometric mean fibrinogen level of 293 mg/dL (or e^5.68) when the value of the predictor variable is 0 (i.e. CRP = 1 mg/L).

 Provide an interpretation of the estimated slope from the fitted regression model as it pertains to fibrinogen levels.

+Grading: 5/5.
+See key for reporting logarithms.

 The slope of the regression model gives a change in geometric mean fibrinogen level of 1.11 mg/dL (or e^0.105) for every 1 unit increase in the value of the predictor variable, ln(CRP).

 Provide full statistical inference about the presence of an association between fibrinogen and CRP using this regression analysis.

+Grading: 6/10.
+1/5 methods (-1 for not mentioning what was done with CRP=0, missing data, and Wald statistic use for CI calculation, not stating p-value sided), 5/5 results

 Results: The regression model gives a geometric mean fibrinogen level of 293 mg/dL when the value of the predictor variable is 0 (i.e. CRP = 1) and an increase in geometric mean fibrinogen level of 1.11 mg/dL for every 1 unit increase in the value of the predictor variable (ln(CRP)).
 This finding would not be unusual if the true increase in geometric mean fibrinogen level was between a 1.10 mg/dL to 1.12 mg/dL higher geometric mean fibrinogen level for every 1 unit increase in ln(CRP) level, using a 95% confidence interval.
 Based on the results of the linear regression, this finding is statistically significant at a 0.05 level of significance (p <0.0001).
 This means we can reject the null hypothesis that the geometric mean fibrinogen levels are not different based on ln(CRP) level and support the alternative hypothesis that a higher ln(CRP) level is associated with higher geometric mean fibrinogen levels.